 And then I had a strange experience that went way beyond normal culture shock.

 I had been cozily isolated at my parents’ house in the Wisconsin countryside for a week or two, not venturing into town much but spending my time with family and taking advantage of the large kitchen to try out new recipes.
 A visit to my sister in Minneapolis was next on the agenda, and on the way I would need to stop by my bank to reset the PIN number of my debit card.

-I felt fine when I entered the mainly empty branch office, where I was greeted a tall, solidly built man in his 30s who looked inordinately happy to see me.
+I felt fine when I entered the mainly empty branch office, where I was greeted by a tall, solidly built man in his 30s who looked inordinately happy to see me.
 A dark-haired young woman behind a counter seemed to share his feeling.
 To my surprise, this unnerved me.
 I stopped where I was for a moment, halfway between the door and the counter, to collect myself while the two of them smiled broadly in my direction as if I were a celebrity.
 This was of course completely normal, I knew, especially in a semi-rural area of the Midwest.
 But their attentiveness somehow struck me as aggressive.
 I went up to the woman to explain what I was there for, hoping I could get the PIN number changed without too much delay.

 “How are you doing today?” the woman asked, before I could speak.
 I had a curious urge to back away and almost narrowed my eyes at her.
-How can she be so personal when we’ve never met?
+How can she be so personal when we’ve never met until this moment?
 And yet, countless times in my life, I reminded myself, strangers had inquired as to my well-being and I’d never been bothered.
 In fact, it was nice that she’d asked.
 Feeling more and more out of place, I managed to react as a normal American would, telling her I was fine and returning the question before going into the situation with my card.